 the first year of the Keio period, called Keio Gunnen

 on August 15th.
 From what is known, he was a talented and hard working

-student.
+student (he was brought to the local village Tendai temple at age 4).
 His ability was far superior.
-After he grew up, he traveled to
+After he grew up, he visited the western

 it; often he was unlucky and in need.
 But he didn't give up and he disciplined